 ABSTRACT

 Little is known about Stonecat (Noturus flavus) populations, especially in the Northeastern United States, where these madtoms are at the edge of their range.
 In Lake Champlain tributaries, Stonecats are listed as endangered in Vermont, but not in New York.
 Here we describe the growth of Stonecats in two tributaries to Lake Champlain.
 We also compare the growth of Stonecats in these waters to results from other locations near the middle of their distribution.
+Stonecats in the Great Chazy River, NY were larger at age 0 and age 1 while those from the LaPlatte River, VT were larger at age 4 and age 5.
+Stonecats in Lake Champlain were generally larger at age than those from the middle of their range except for those from Lake Erie.
+We found that Stonecats from Lake Champlain exhibit growth patterns to reach maturity by age 3, an important consideration for management agencies in the Lake Champlain basin.

 Stonecats (Noturus flavus) are widely distributed in the interior of North America, with populations in Vermont at the far northeastern edge of their range (Becker 1983).
 In 1994, the Vermont Agency of Natural Resources listed the Stonecat as endangered because its known distribution within the state is limited to two tributaries of Lake Champlain: the LaPlatte and Missisquoi rivers (Langdon et al. 2006).
 There is concern over the continued survival of these populations of Stonecats, especially given recent evidence for a slightly decreasing population size (Puchala et al. 2016).

 Quist and Isermann (2017) stated that “age and growth investigations are critical for providing information on the basic ecology of a species and guiding management and conservation actions.”
 This is especially important for species of conservation concern that are often understudied because they are frequently imperiled (Burr and Stoeckel 2000).
-We are aware of only five studies, none of which were from the Lake Champlain drainage, that examined growth of Stonecats (Gilbert 1953; Carlson 1966; Paruch 1979; Walsh and Burr 1985; Tzilkowski and Stauffer 2004).
+We are aware of only five studies, none of which were from the Lake Champlain drainage that examined growth of Stonecats (Gilbert 1953; Carlson 1966; Paruch 1979; Walsh and Burr 1985; Tzilkowski and Stauffer 2004).
 The utility of these studies for better understanding the dynamics of Stonecats in Lake Champlain is limited because these studies are quite dated, were primarily from populations near the middle of the distribution of Stonecats, and were based on a small sample size, varied methods to estimate age (e.g., pectoral spines, dorsal spines, and vertebrae), and specimens combined across multiple populations.

 Our primary objective is to describe the growth of Stonecats in the LaPlatte River.
 Secondarily, we compare these results to results from other Stonecat populations to better understand the growth dynamics of LaPlatte River Stonecats.
 To augment previously published results, we also describe the growth of Stonecats from the Great Chazy River, which is a tributary to the New York side of Lake Champlain.
 Inclusion of these results allows us to compare the LaPlatte River results to a contemporary population in the same watershed.
 Our results, along with estimates of survival and population change provided by Puchala et al. (2016), will be an important consideration in the continued management of Lake Champlain Stonecat populations for long-term stability.
 In addition, our results contribute significantly to the literature that lacks information about the growth of this species, especially throughout its range.